dektrium/yii2-user/docs/configuration.md

 ---

-#### enableRegistration (Type: `boolean`, Default value: `true`)

-If this option is set to `false`, users will not be able to register an account.
-Registration page will throw `HttpNotFoundException`.
-However confirmation will continue working and you as an administrator will be able to create an account for user from admin interface.

----

-#### enableGeneratingPassword (Type: `boolean`, Default value: `false`)

-If this option is set to `true`, password field on registration page will be hidden and password for user will be generated automatically.
-Generated password will be 8 characters long and will be sent to user via email.

----

 #### enablePasswordRecovery (Type: `boolean`, Default value: `true`)

 If this option is to `true`, users will be able to recovery their forgotten